-Contents
+Table of Contents

 Employee Provident Fund or EPF

-Employers also have a choice to join the government’s scheme or can start their own PF scheme after getting approval from the PF commissioner and from Commissioner of income tax.
+Employers also have a choice to join the government’s scheme or can start their own PF scheme after getting approval from the PF commissioner and from the Commissioner of income tax.

-EPF or Employee Provident Fund is one of the popular schemes managed by the government of India which is created for the benefit of those who are into the payroll of a company i.e. in employment.
+EPF or Employee Provident Fund is one of the popular schemes managed by the government of India which is created for the benefit of those who are on the payroll of a company i.e. in employment.

 Employers also contribute an equal percentage of salary to the EPF account created in the name of the employee.